 Linkerd’s core design philosophy is about minimalism: a service mesh should be simple, light, and secure, and do as little as possible to get the job done.
 Linkerd is especially focused on reducing operational complexity: the human toil involved in maintaining, operating, and being on-call for a production service mesh.

 Istio takes a different approach and presents an all-in-one solution.
 Many features and configurations are supported, from built-in ingress controllers to multiple types of multi-cluster operations.
-This allows Istio to tackle a range of complex situations, but also means that Istio is extremely difficult to operate and configure.
+This means that Istio is extremely difficult to operate and configure.

-Linkerd is a graduated project of the Cloud Native Computing Foundation, the same neutral foundation that hosts Kubernetes, Prometheus, and other core cloud native projects.
+Linkerd is the first graduated service mesh in the Cloud Native Computing Foundation, the same foundation that hosts Kubernetes, Prometheus, and other core cloud native projects.
 Linkerd has publicly committed to open governance, has over 200+ contributors from all over the world, and a public steering committee of end users.
-Istio, by contrast, is not a CNCF project but is hosted in the OUC, a foundation that Google created specifically for it, over the objections of IBM.

-You can get support and help directly from the Linkerd maintainers
+You can get support directly from the Linkerd maintainers

 The bottom line

-If you want a service mesh that “just works” and gets out of your way; if speed and resource consumption are critical; and if you are bought into the Kubernetes model of operations—Linkerd will be the best choice.
-If you have highly specialized requirements that Linkerd can’t meet, and are willing to make the requisite engineering investment in Istio, then use Istio.
+If security is a primary concern; if you want a service mesh that “just works” and gets out of your way; if speed and resource consumption are critical; and if you are bought into the Kubernetes model of operations—Linkerd will be the best choice.

 But don’t take our word for it: give Linkerd a try and see for yourself.
 You can follow this Linkerd 101 video tutorial for a step-by-step guide and, if you have questions, just hit us up on the Linkerd Slack.
 We’re always happy to help!